Retirement and pension planningUnderstanding the Swiss pension system

 • For self-employed persons without a pension fund: 20 % of net earned income, maximum CHF 34,128

 If you are self-employed and do not have a pension fund, you can use a higher maximum amount.
+This is so that you can reduce your pension gap yourself.
+Make the most of these opportunities and avoid common mistakes in pillar 3a.

 Conclusion: Much remains (still) as it is

-At second glance, however, the TRAF and the BVG and AHV21 reforms represent significant changes to the Swiss pension system in 2020, which are being driven forward this year.
+At first glance, much remains the same as in 2019.
+At second glance, however, with the TRAF and the BVG and AHV21 reforms, there are significant changes to the Swiss pension system in 2020, which are being driven forward this year.
+In this article, we show you what the overall package of STAF, AHV21 and BVG reform will mean for your finances.

-Smolio pension check shows income in retirement with Pensions 2020
+Smolio pension check shows income in retirement with pensions 2020

 Mach den ersten Schritt zur finanziellen Unabhängigkeit